-$$F_d = bv^2 \tag{4-13}$$
+$$F{\rm d} = bv^2 \tag{4-S1}$$

 where b is a constant that depends on the size and shape of the object.
-For a given shape, b is proportional to the cross-sectional area of the object.
+For a given shape, b is proportional to the cross-sectional area of the object (the area projected onto a flat surface perpendicular to the motion of the object through the fluid).
 The direction of the drag force is opposite to the direction of motion.
-(At low speeds, the drag force is viscous rather than turbulent and is proportional to v.
+(At low speeds, the drag force is viscous rather than turbulent and is proportional to v rather than to v^2 .
 Viscous drag forces are discussed in Chapter 9.)